 - Any action which would be perceived as inflicting physical abuse/harm to an individual, for example, paddling or throwing things at new members.

-The Office of Student Activities recognizes that while the University policy regarding hazing attempts to set appropriate standards for new member activities that support the state’s laws against hazing and the University’s standard of conduct, it is impossible to list every possible pledge activity.
+The Office of Student Engagement recognizes that while the University policy regarding hazing attempts to set appropriate standards for new member activities that support the state’s laws against hazing and the University’s standard of conduct, it is impossible to list every possible new member activity.

-Therefore, in order to prevent organizations from engaging in hazing activities, while not overly restricting organizations from engaging in new member activities (which would not violate the principles of the institutional policy on hazing), the Office of Student Activities has established the following approval process:
+Therefore, in order to prevent organizations from engaging in acts of hazing, while not overly restricting organizations from engaging in new member activities (which would not violate the principles of the institutional policy on hazing), the Office of Student Engagement has established the following approval process:

-- If an organization is unsure whether a certain activity is permissible or if it believes that a planned activity technically violates the policy list of prohibited activities but should not be banned as a violation of this policy, it should be submitted as a written request for approval of the proposed activity to the Office of Student Activities.
+- If an organization is unsure whether a certain activity is permissible or if it believes that a planned activity technically violates the policy list of prohibited activities but should not be banned as a violation of this policy, it should be submitted no later than two weeks prior to the start of the new member process as a written request for approval of the proposed activity to the Office of Student Engagement.